nage/indy-rfc/README.md

 [Sub-team specific guidelines]: #sub-team-specific-guidelines

-For more details on when an III is required for the following areas, please see the Rust community's [sub-team] specific guidelines for:
+For more details on when an III is required for the following areas, please see the Indy community's [sub-team] specific guidelines for:

   - [node changes](node_changes.md),
   - [sdk changes](sdk_changes.md),